+NOTE: The HSS is only using the Nyy for the purpose of interworking with 5GS, i.e. the Nyy is not a replacement of the Ud interface.

 4.2 Reference points for direct UDM-HSS interworking

-Following reference points are realized by service-based interfaces in IMS:
+The following reference points are realized by service-based interfaces:

 Nxx: Reference point between the HSS and the UDM.

+Nyy: Reference point between the HSS and the 5GS-UDR.

 For a list of other SBA reference points supported in 5GC see 3GPP TS 23.501 [2].